adiom-data/dsync/README.md

 - Destination:
     - MongoDB: Generic MongoDB API connector.
     - /dev/null: Does exactly what you'd expect it to do.
+- Metadata store:
+    - Only MongoDB is supported (can be local, self-managed or Atlas)

 ## Namespace filtering